 So, get excited because the start of your career as a phone vlogger is closer than you may think!

 Best Phone Tripods for Vlogging

-The type of phone tripod you need is determined by the types of videos you intend to produce.
+The type of phone tripod you need is determined by the kinds of videos you intend to produce.
 If you’re working from your home studio, you might find a larger or taller tripod will suit your needs.

 However, if you’re vlogging on the go, you might need something more portable.

-Once you’ve decided what types of videos you intend to produce, you can make an informed decision on what type of tripod will work best for you.
+Once you’ve decided what types of videos you intend to produce, you can make an informed decision on what kind of tripod will work best for you.
 Here are our favorite tripods for vlogging with your smartphone.

 Best Phone Gimbals for Vlogging